Tomato, lilacs and glass jar on the sill.

 The Six of Cups is the nostalgia card.
-My grandmother’s home is evoked each time I spy a tomato in sunlight, smell smokey bacon cooking in a damp kitchen or hear an airplane humming overhead on a summer day.
+My grandmother’s home is evoked each time I spy tomatoes in sunlight, smell smokey bacon cooking in the dampness of the kitchen or hear an airplane humming overhead on a hot summer day.
 Her home, my childhood summer residence, was a grand, old adventurous house, tucked away in woodsy green Connecticut.
 There were maid’s quarters, fireplaces in unexpended rooms, walk in closets full of evening gowns, fancy bathroom fixtures before those were the norm and even a mysterious death.

 Her husband Don’s first wife, Bun, “fell” down the spiral stairs during an evening of heavy drinking.
 We all suspected she was pushed or her demise was the result of a boozy fight yet we rarely articulated our secret belief.
 I often paused at the bottom of the staircase when passing through.
 I imagined Bun’s limp body, bare leg up the stair, scarlet lipstick smeared across her dead face while Don stood above her man-screaming in sodden horror.

 After imagining her death gaze, I’d whisper to her jealous specter.
 Are you watching us?
 Are you angry we are alive while you are stuck dead?
 Was it an accident, Bun, or were you pushed?
 Because, if he pushed you, I should know.
 I am here, very much alive in this house.
 I’d like to stay that way.